netzero-labs/netzero-labs/docs/ev_charging/FleetTelemetryModelSX.md

 # Fleet Telemetry for Pre-2021 Model S/X

-## Overview
+## Fleet Telemetry

-[Netzero](https://www.netzero.energy) uses EV charging data from Tesla’s Fleet Telemetry to run vehicle charging automations and retrieve charging data.
+[Netzero](https://www.netzero.energy) uses Tesla’s Fleet Telemetry to run vehicle charging automations and retrieve charging data.
 With vehicle firmware version 2025.20, Tesla has added Fleet Telemetry support for Model S and Model X vehicles built before 2021 that have the Intel Atom computer (also known as MCU2).